equinor/flotilla/broker/README.md

 sudo apt-get install mosquitto-clients
 ```

+### Windows installation

+Go to the [official Mosquitto download page](https://mosquitto.org/download/) and download and install the
+binaries for windows.

+Then add the installation folder to your PATH variable for the commands to be available from your terminal.

+### Start non-docker broker

 The broker may be started with

 ```
 mosquitto -p 1883 -c mosquitto/config/mosquitto.conf
 ```

-### Testing the broker
+## Testing the broker

 To test that the broker functions as expected the `mosquitto_sub` and `mosquitto_pub` tools that are wrapped in the installation may be used.
+For access to all topics, you need to use the admin user.
+The password for the admin can be found in our keyvault.

 First, subscribe to a topic

 ```
-mosquitto_sub -t test -u mosquitto -P default
+mosquitto_sub -t topic_name -u admin -P secret_password
 ```

 Then attempt to publish something to the same topic in a different terminal

 ```
-mosquitto_pub -t test -m hei -u mosquitto -P default
+mosquitto_pub -t topic_name -m hei -u admin -P secret_password
 ```